 - If you have favourite animals you want to learn more about or you want to know when to feed the giraffes, be sure to check the daily schedule and plan your visit accordingly.

 - We spent less than two hours at the zoo, saw all the animals and listened to one “zookeeper talk”.

 - For more information see the Zoos official website.

 - In addition to visiting the Wellington Zoo, while in the capital be sure to check out the wildlife at Zealandia.

 The Wellington Zoo is one of the best things to do in Wellington with kids.
 It is featured amongst our list of recommended Wellington Activities and our list of things to do when travelling from Auckland to the capital city.

 What’s the last zoo you visited?
 Which of the animals on this page are new to you?

-Disclaimer: I was provided with a complimentary entry.
+Disclaimer: I was provided with complimentary entry to aid in the writing of this page.
 However, the opinions expressed here are strictly my own.